xn1cklas/ai-tools-registry/registry/README.md

 # Registry

-This is the registry source for the alpine components.
+This is the registry source for the ai-tools components.